metno/pyaerocom/README.rst

 https://wiki.met.no/aerocom/data_retrieval

-**NOTE**: the users database does not contain any ground based observational data (such as EBAS, AERONET, etc.) but only the model data.
-It does include, however, some level 3 gridded satellite datasets which may be used for model evaluation.
+**NOTE**: the users database does not contain any ground based observational data (such as EBAS, AERONET, etc.) but only the AeroCom model data available in the database as well as some gridded level 3 satellite datasets which may be used for model evaluation.

 Getting started
 ===============